Sip n' Sail Cruises

 Arnold Freight / Coal Dock (Located between Seabiscuit Cafe and Taxi Office)

 - What time do I board?

-Boarding time is typically 30 minutes prior to departure for all cruises.
+Boarding time is typically 30 minutes prior to departure.
 The cruise will leave right on time, so don't be late!

 - Is photography & video recording allowed?